David-Honisch/Microsoft-Windows/LC2Navigator2020/readme.md

 - Maven
 - Ant
 - MsBuild
+- ...
-- ... okay, guys, it may differ.
-Read the notes of the plugin or any development comments
+- It may be various.
+Please, read the notes of the plugin or any development comments

 ## Supported os